pick2solutions/apim-openapi-api/README.md

 This project contains a .NET 10 Web API with OpenAPI/Swagger documentation and Terraform configuration for deploying to Azure Container Apps with API Management.

+## Why OpenAPI Documentation Matters

+**Well-documented APIs are foundational for modern development practices.** Comprehensive OpenAPI specifications with detailed descriptions, parameter definitions, and response schemas are not just "nice to have"—they're essential for:

+- **Developer Experience**: Clear documentation reduces integration time and support overhead
+- **API Management**: APIM relies on OpenAPI specs to understand and proxy your endpoints
+- **MCP Server Integration**: Azure API Management's upcoming Model Context Protocol (MCP) server capabilities require well-structured OpenAPI definitions.
+MCP servers expose APIs as tools that AI agents can discover and invoke—making proper documentation a **silent prerequisite** for AI-assisted workflows.

+This project demonstrates best practices for creating production-ready APIs with complete OpenAPI documentation using Swashbuckle and XML comments.

 ## Project Structure

 ```